thekazisakib/production-rag-system/README.md

-# Smart Chatbot (LLM + Vector DB)
+# Production RAG System

-A simple RAG-based chatbot that answers questions using a custom knowledge base.
+A simple retrieval-augmented generation (RAG) system for answering questions from custom data.

-It uses a vector database for retrieval and an LLM for generating context-aware responses.
+It uses a vector database for retrieval and an LLM to generate context-aware responses.

 ---

 ## What it does

 - answers questions from your data (PDF / text / docs)
-- retrieves relevant chunks using embeddings
+- retrieves relevant context using embeddings
-- generates responses using an LLM
+- generates responses grounded in retrieved data
-- reduces hallucination with retrieval
+- reduces hallucination using RAG

 ---